 4 Favorites 0 Comments

 The Authentic History Center provides a catalog of popular culture images and primary sources from the 1600's throughout American history (final timeframe is 2009 - 2020).
 Explore by...more

 In the ClassroomThe Authentic History Center is excellent for making history real.
 Share this information on your projector or interactive whiteboard (or speakers) during lessons on any time period of US History.
 Play Bing Crosby singing "God Bless America" to help students feel the pre-WWII era or nationalism.
 Make the Angry era of McCarthyism real by letting student explore the collection.
 Include this entire collection on your class web page for students to access both in and out of class.
 Use the sources for students to experience a multi-sensory tour of any era in U.S. history and create their own project about it incorporating the artifacts (with proper credit) and their own explanations.
-They could create a simple infographic sharing their findings using Easel.ly, reviewed here or Venngage reviewed here.
-Have students create online posters about an era individually or together as a class using a tool such as Web Poster Wizard reviewed here or PicLits reviewed here.
-Have students create timelines (with music, photos, videos, and more) using Capzles reviewed here.
+You could modify student learning by having students create a simple infographic sharing their findings using Displayr, reviewed here.
+Or, have students create online posters about an era individually or together as a class using a tool such as Web Poster Wizard, reviewed here, or PicLits reviewed here.
+Enhance learning by having students create timelines using Timeline JS, reviewed here.
+Timeline JS offers the option to upload and add photos, videos, audio, Tweets, and Google Maps making it interactive.
 If you participate in National History Day, this site is an outstanding start point.
 If you are the advisor for your high school play, bookmark this site as a great source for authentic era images and sounds.
 Need background music for a play (or video) set during WWII?
 Here it is!

 You must be registered and logged in to add items to your favorites.

 Use the form at the top of the page to log in, or click here to join TeachersFirst (it's free!).

 Add your comments below (available only to members) | Become a Member

 Close comment form